 Are there guided tours of St. Paul's Cathedral?

 The guided tour takes place in the main nave, the crypt, the chapel of Saint Michel and Saint George, the choir and the geometric staircase.
-And if your visit does not coincide with one of the guided tours, do not worry, because the entrance fee includes a free audio guide in several languages and, equally, you can learn all the details and curiosities of the Cathedral of Saint Paul.
+And if your visit does not coincide with one of the guided tours, do not worry, because the entrance fee includes a free audio guide in several languages, and you can also learn all the details and curiosities of the Cathedral of Saint Paul.

 How to get tickets for St. Paul's Cathedral?

-Are tickets to St. Paul's Cathedral included in any city sightseeing pass?
+Are tickets to St. Paul's Cathedral included in any of the city's sightseeing passes?

 The visit to St. Paul's Cathedral is included in some of the most popular tourist passes in London as London Pass, a card recommended for those who want to see as many attractions as possible on your trip, or London Explorer Pass, for those more selective travelers who only want to see a certain number.

-With the London Pass you will choose the number of days (1, 2, 3, 5 or 7) and during that time you will have unlimited access to a total of 80 attractions including St. Paul's Cathedral.
-Thus, the price will depend on the days you purchase it.
+With London Pass you will choose the number of days (1, 2, 3, 5 or 7) and during that time you will have unlimited access to a total of 80 attractions including St. Paul's Cathedral.
+Thus, the price will depend on the number of days you purchase it.

 If you want more details about the tourist passes, read the post the best tourist card in London.